 Yii is a high-performance PHP framework best for developing Web 2.0 applications.
 Bundled with Yii is components like caching, authentication, database management, scaffolding and much more.

 Probably the most popular CSS framework today is Bootstrap.
 With Bootstrap you can quickly scaffold the appearance and interactivity of an application or customize a theme to fit your own application.

-A new comer but popular candidate to the CSS framework world is Semantic UI.
+A newcomer but a popular candidate to the CSS framework world is Semantic UI.
 The framework is different in that it offers advanced customizations as well as further functionality than Bootstrap or Foundation inside some of the components.
 You can easily theme the UI based on your needs.

-Refills is more of an extension than a framework.
-If you use Sass and Bourbon you can opt to use refills for some predefined UI patterns commonly found on modern website.
-Anything from typography to grid systems are full supported when installed.
+Refills are more of an extension than a framework.
+If you use Sass and Bourbon you can opt to use refills for some predefined UI patterns commonly found on a modern website.
+Anything from typography to grid systems is fully supported when installed.